arthurgregorio/library/README.md

 - Lombok, Google Guava and Coomons Lang for class level utilities
 - Mustache for e-mail templating

-The demo utilizes custom implementation of [AdminLTE](https://adminlte.io/) integrated with Boostrap 3 and Primefaces for a better UI with modern features and mobile support.
+The demo makes use of a custom implementation of [AdminLTE](https://adminlte.io/) integrated with Boostrap 3 and Primefaces for a better UI with modern features and mobile support.

+And also, inside the application you can find (already functional) a simple CRUD of Users and User Groups with permission based authentication and LDAP/AD integration with local bind accounts, all of this provided by ShiroEE.

+It's not much say, that if you want a production ready architecture, this is the project that you are looking for.

 ## How to: configure

 First of all, you will need to download the latest version of Wildfly application server.
-This is the homologated version, maybe with a little bit of changes ~~or no~~ you can run the this on Payara, Glassfish or any other JEE 7 server.
+This is the homologated version, maybe, with a little bit of changes ~~or no~~ you can run this on Payara, Glassfish or any other JEE 7 server.

 Download Wildfly [here](http://wildfly.org/downloads/) and configure the datasource for the application by editing the ``` standalone.xml``` or ```standalone-full.xml``` (you will know which one to change) to add this lines to the datasource section of the file: